tilezen/vector-datasource/README.md

 ### Build from source

-If you are interested in setting up your own version of this service, follow these [installation instructions](https://github.com/tilezen/vector-datasource/wiki/Mapzen-Vector-Tile-Service), or you can also try this [Vagrant VM](https://github.com/mapzen/vagrant-tiles), which will additionally set up other tile components as well.
+If you are interested in setting up your own version of this service, follow these [installation instructions](https://github.com/tilezen/vector-datasource/wiki/Mapzen-Vector-Tile-Service), or use [Docker](https://github.com/tilezen/vector-datasource/blob/master/Dockerfile)!

 ### Tests